-Goodwill recorded arose from the contribution and reorganization of Blackstone's predecessor entities in 2007 immediately prior to Blackstone's initial public offering ("IPO") as well as from the acquisition of PJT Capital LP that occurred on October 1, 2015.
+Goodwill recorded arose from the contribution and reorganization of Blackstone's predecessor entities in 2007 immediately prior to Blackstone's initial public offering ("IPO"), the acquisition of PJT Capital LP that occurred on October 1, 2015 and the acquisition of CamberView that occurred on October 1, 2018.
 Goodwill is reviewed for impairment at least annually utilizing a qualitative or quantitative approach and more frequently if circumstances indicate impairment may have occurred.
 Goodwill is tested for impairment at the reporting unit level.
 A reporting unit is a component of an operating segment for which discrete financial information is available that is regularly reviewed by management.
 The impairment testing for goodwill under the qualitative approach is based first on a qualitative assessment to determine if it is more likely than not that the fair value of the Company's reporting unit is less than its respective carrying value.
-If it is determined that it is more likely than not that the reporting unit is carrying value or when the quantitative approach is used, a quantitative assessment is performed to (a) calculate the fair value of the reporting unit and compare it to its carrying value, and (b) if the carrying value exceeds its fair value, to measure an impairment loss.
+If it is determined that it is more likely than not that the reporting unit should be assessment is performed to (a) calculate the fair value of the reporting unit and compare it to its carrying value, and (b) if the carrying value exceeds its fair value, to measure an impairment loss.

-The Company's intangible assets are derived from (a) customer relationships that were established as part of Blackstone's IPO, (b) the value of the trade name as part of the acquisition of PJT Capital LP, (c) the open customer backlog acquired as part of the PJT Capital LP acquisition, and (d) the purchase of certain customer mandates from Blackstone.
-Identifiable finite-lived intangible assets are amortized on a straight-line basis over their estimated useful lives of one to fifteen years, reflecting the average time over which such intangible assets are expected to contribute to cash flows.
-Amortization expense is included in Depreciation and Amortization in the Consolidated and Combined Statements of Operations.
-The Company does not hold any indefinite-lived intangible assets are reviewed for impairment when events or changes in circumstances indicate that the carrying amount may not be recoverable.
+Our intangible assets are derived from (a) customer relationships that were established as part of Blackstone's IPO and acquired as part of CamberView, and (b) the value of the trade name as part of the acquisitions of PJT Capital LP and CamberView.
+Identifiable finite-lived intangible assets are amortized on a straight-line basis over their estimated useful lives of four to fifteen years, reflecting the average time over which such intangible assets are expected to contribute to cash flows.
+Amortization expense is included in Depreciation and Amortization in the Consolidated Statements of Operations.
+We do not hold any indefinite-lived intangible assets.
+Intangible assets are reviewed for impairment when events or changes in circumstances indicate that the carrying amount may not be recoverable.